chainpoint/chainpoint-js/README.md

 #### Description

-This function is used to retrieve Chainpoint proofs from the Nodes that are responsible for creating each proof.
+This function is used to retrieve Chainpoint proofs from the Gateways that are responsible for creating each proof.

 #### Arguments

 The `proofHandles` argument accepts an Array of Objects.
-Each object must have the `uri` and `hashIdNode` properties.
+Each object must have the `uri` and `proofId` properties.
 The argument is of the same form as the output from the `submitHashes()` function.

 The `uri` property should be the base URI (e.g. `http://0.0.0.0`) of an online Node that is responsible for generating a particular proof.

-The `hashIdNode` property is a valid Version 1 UUID as provided by the return of the `submitHashes()` function.
+The `proofId` property is a valid Version 1 UUID as provided by the return of the `submitHashes()` function.

 #### Return Values